Dasari-Saniya/college-discovery-platform/README.md

 # UniFind – College Discovery & Comparison Platform

 UniFind is a modern full-stack web application designed to help students discover, explore, and compare colleges easily.
-The platform provides an intuitive interface for searching universities, viewing detailed information, and comparing multiple colleges side by side.
+The platform provides an intuitive interface for searching universities, viewing detailed information, and comparing multiple colleges side by side

 ## Features